Pittsburgh Assistance Center for Educators and Students

 Internship Description and How to Apply

-Targeting Undergraduate Students Majoring in Studio Arts, History of Art and Architecture, Arts Education, Arts Management, or Related Field
+Targeting Undergraduate Students Majoring in Education, Psychology, Communications, Urban Studies, Social Work, Non-profit Management, Studio Arts, History of Art and Architecture, Arts Education, Arts Management, or Related Field

 This is an unpaid, volunteer internship and, as such, PACES will be as flexible as possible when arranging the intern work schedule.
 We have experience with students completing internships for college credit, should that be a condition required by the intern applicant.
 Interns are expected to complete between 80-120 work hours during the internship.

-End Date: Mid-December 2018 (based on college schedule)
+End Date: late April 2019 (based on college schedule)